 Figure 4.
 Comparison of tool paths using different acceleration strategies.

-Consequently, the Part Program defines many characteristics of the manufacturing process that will be followed by the machine.
-But an analysis limited to the Part Program is generally not sufficient to establish the kinematic behaviour of the machine.
-Many decisions about that are taken in real-time by the controller of the machine.
-This is the case for acceleration ramps, which are tightly dependent on the machine in use.
-Any CNC machine, due to the axis inertia and/or torque availability of the motors, is subject to magnitude constraints on accelerations.
-Three different control strategies may be adopted.
-Supposing that the deposition tool has to follow the path reported in blue in Figure 4, where p1, p2, and p3 are three control points interpolated linearly.
+Consequently, the part program defines many characteristics of the manufacturing process that will be followed by the machine.
+However, an analysis limited to the part program is generally not sufficient for establishing the kinematic behaviour of the machine.
+Many of the attendant decisions are taken in real-time by the controller of the machine.
+This is the case for acceleration ramps, which are highly dependent on the machine in use.
+Due to the axis inertia and/or torque availability of the motors, any CNC machine is subject to magnitude constraints on the accelerations.
+Here, three different control strategies can be adopted.
+Let us suppose that the deposition tool has to follow the path reported in blue in Figure 4, where p1, p2, and p3 are three control points interpolated linearly.
 A first option consists of maintaining a fixed speed along the entire path.
-This condition represents the optimal solution in terms of time-saving but, on the other side, a similar behaviour can be realized only theoretically due to the infinite acceleration module required to realize that.
-Actually, when a fixed speed is adopted (Figure 5), a diverted path (green line of Figure 4) is generated due to the impossibility of realizing an infinite module acceleration.
-In order to avoid a similar behavior that causes aleatory geometrical errors on the finite piece, another strategy, which is characterized by having a zero speed in correspondence of control points (blue-dotted line in Figure 5), can be used.
+This condition represents the optimal solution in terms of time-saving, while a similar behaviour can be realised only theoretically due to the infinite acceleration module required to realise it.
+In reality, when a fixed speed is adopted (Figure 5), a diverted path (green line of Figure 4) is generated due to the impossibility of realising an infinite module acceleration.
+In order to avoid a similar behaviour that causes aleatory geometrical errors on the finite piece, another strategy, which is characterised by having a zero speed in correspondence with the control points (blue-dotted line in Figure 5), can be used.
 In this case, linear acceleration ramps are generally adopted.
-This allows obtaining the optimal positioning accuracy, being the theoretic path and the real path the same.
+This allows for obtaining the optimal positioning accuracy, since the theoretic path and the real path are the same.